ekohe/GL-CoreAI/README.md

 ### License

-Gitlab AISummarize is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+GL CoreAI is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).